The Pool Safely press kit provides information for members of the media to use in reporting on water safety and child

 Key Findings Within CPSC’s Report

-Annually, 73 percent of the hospital emergency room-treated nonfatal drowning injuries from 2016 through 2018 involved children younger than five.
+Annually, 76 percent of hospital emergency room-treated nonfatal drowning injuries involved children younger than five years old.

 Male children younger than 15 had twice as many fatal drownings as female children of the same age.

-From 2016 through 2018, an estimated average of 6,600 children younger than 15 years old were reportedly treated in hospital emergency rooms for nonfatal drowning injuries in pools or spas.
+An estimated average of 6,700 children younger than 15 years old were reportedly treated in hospital emergency rooms for nonfatal drowning injuries in pools or spas each year.

-Residential locations made up 72 percent of reported fatal drowning incidents and at least 42 percent of reported nonfatal drowning incidents for children younger than 15.
+Residential locations made up 71 percent of reported fatal drowning incidents and at least 42 percent of reported nonfatal drowning incidents for children younger than 15 years old.

-The majority (97 percent) of the estimated hospital emergency room-treated nonfatal drowning injuries for 2016 through 2018, and the reported fatal drownings for 2014 through 2018, were associated with pools (versus spas).
+98 percent of hospital emergency room-treated nonfatal drowning injuries and 97 percent of reported fatal drownings were associated with pools (versus spas).

 In 2019, CPSC also released an updated report on suction entrapment incidents in swimming pools, spas and whirlpool bathtubs.
 Key findings include: